19hours/sg-statutes/Acts/Civil Defence Act.md

 (b) exercise such functions, and perform such duties and powers with respect to civil defence as are conferred upon him by this Act.

-(2) The Minister may appoint such number of Deputy Commissioners and Assistant Commissioners of Civil Defence as he thinks fit.
+(2) The Minister may appoint such number of Deputy Commissioners, Senior Assistant Commissioners and Assistant Commissioners of Civil Defence as he thinks fit.

 [32/2010 wef 01/02/2011]

-(3) The Deputy Commissioners and the Assistant Commissioners of Civil Defence shall have and may exercise all the powers conferred on the Commissioner by or under this Act, subject to such limitations as the Commissioner may see fit to impose.
+(3) The Deputy Commissioners, the Senior Assistant Commissioners and the Assistant Commissioners of Civil Defence shall have and may exercise all the powers conferred on the Commissioner by or under this Act, subject to such limitations as the Commissioner may see fit to impose.

 [32/2010 wef 01/02/2011]